psgrover2010/parry-blog/_drafts/hallstatt--reason-why-everyone-in-love-with-hallstatt.md

 **Giant Ice Cave****\:**

-This cave is also located at middle station Schönbergalm (section I) which includes another approximately 15 to 20 minutes steep walking toward cave entrance and then nearly 500 steps with few stairs on your way.
+[Ice cave](https://dachstein-salzkammergut.com/en/summer/below-ground/dachstein-giant-ice-cave/){: target="_blank"} is also located at middle station Schönbergalm (section I) which includes another approximately 15 to 20 minutes steep walking toward cave entrance and then nearly 500 steps with few stairs on your way.
 You will be given the tour number again at starting point and free guided tour is for another 50 minutes with this time temperature of -2 &deg;C (26,6 &deg;F).

-&nbsp;

 **&nbsp;![](/uploads/ice cave.jpg){: width="1066" height="727"}**

 I can give you assurance that you will never regret as it had Remarkable impression.
 This tour includes the cave bears, rope bridge and in the end light & sound show.
 While walking all of a sudden you hear roaring of ‘’Ben & Boris’’ on the other side ice revealed in every colour.

-&nbsp;

-**&nbsp;**

 The bad part is that due to global warming Giant Ice size is not increasing however it has been well maintained so that actual size does not decrease.
 So, hurry up and visit this place before it’s gets disappear.

-**&nbsp;**

 **Children accessibility to the cave?** Beaware of cold enviourment inside otherwise infrastructure is brilliant as like Mammut Cave.&nbsp;

 **&nbsp;Note**\: Warm clothing and non-slippery shoes\!
 This cave can be visited with only with a trained guide.
 I recommend that you wear comfortable shoes and warm clothing.
 Temperatures in the cave will be approximately of -2 &deg;C (26,6 &deg;F) throughout the tour.

-**&nbsp;**

-&nbsp;

 I was so tired and after these two memorable cave visit, I was in a favour of taking a break but when I saw there is another ride in cable car for astonishing view with which your heart can faint then I decided to ride up the cable car gondola to the 2nd station to 5 Finger lookout point.